 The biggest drawback to a SIMPLE IRA is that the employee deferral limit is $12,500 (or $15,500 for those 50 and older,) the lowest of any of these options outlined, and are generally only allowed for businesses with less than 100 employees.
 The employer is also beholden to making inflexible contributions on behalf of employees.

 Seek Professional Advice

 As you can see, each plan type has its merits as well as drawbacks; there is no “one size fits all” solution.
-Before you make a decision on which plan is right for you, you should seek professional counsel, preferably from a fiduciary advisor, to weigh options and determine the best fit based on your goals and objectives.
+Before you make a decision on which is the best retirement plan for you, you should seek professional counsel, preferably from a fiduciary advisor.
+Please feel free to contact ML&R Wealth Management to weigh options and determine the best fit based on your goals and objectives.

 Vanessa McElwrath, CFP ® is a wealth advisor with ML&R Wealth Management a locally owned Registered Investment Advisor in Central Texas.
 For over 20 years, ML&R Wealth Management has served individuals, families, businesses and nonprofits with wealth management services, custom retirement and 401k plans and portfolio management.
 ML&R Wealth Management designs and manages tailored retirement plans that benefit business owners and their employees by an investment philosophy based on a long-term outlook and full transparency in pricing with no hidden fees.